Why do we have to have a general reassessment?

 How will my assessment change?

 The purpose of a countywide reassessment is to equalize and update values.
-We have no control over changes in the sales market, but we are required by State Law to respond to fluctuations in the market.
-The price people are paying for property in Wise County is what determines whether or not there will be a change, and how much that change will be.
+Our office has no control over whether values go up or down, but we are required by State Law to reflect all market fluctuations in our assessed values.
+The two things that drive whether or not there will be a change, and how much that change will be are the prices people are paying to build a home and the prices people are paying to buy property in Wise County.

 Why would my assessed value change, even though I haven’t made any changes to my house?